Ask the Pro's: Fly Fishing Trip for King Salmon

 - Gary, Oregon

 Hello Gary: King Salmon(Chinook) surely are the most sought after of all the salmon species in Alaska.
 They appear in many of the waters that pour into salt water all around Alaska.
-It would take me a long time to give you all the choices, therefore, I'm going to give you what a lot of people think are three of the best bets for Kings.
+It would take me a long time to give you all the choices, therefore, I'm going to give you what a lot of people think are three of the best options for King Salmon fishing.
 First is the Kenai River just a two and 1/2 hour drive south of Anchorage, where the world's record King was caught.
 That fish weighed 97 pounds, 4-ounces and it measured 58.5" x 37" three hours after it was landed.
 That fish was not caught on a fly, however.
 There are numerous lodges and guide services located in the small, river-side town of Soldotna.

 The second location is the Nushagak River located near Dillingham in south-west Alaska where there are several lodges and guides ready to help you get fish.
 The Nushagak is a mighty river hosting coho as well as chinook salmon, not usually at the same time, though.